SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 even though they can't be marked with this attribute.

 .. assertion:: cant-inline-private
+   :compile: true

    >> @inlinable private func f() { }
-   !! <REPL Input>:1:1: error: '@inlinable' attribute can only be applied to public declarations, but 'f' is private !! @inlinable private func f() { }
+   !$ error: '@inlinable' attribute can only be applied to public declarations, but 'f' is private !! @inlinable private func f() { }
    !! ^~~~~~~~~~~

 .. assertion:: cant-inline-nested
+   :compile: true

    >> public func outer() {
    >>    @inlinable func f() { }
    >> }
-   !! <REPL Input>:2:3: error: '@inlinable' attribute can only be applied to public declarations, but 'f' is private !! @inlinable func f() { }
+   !$ error: '@inlinable' attribute can only be applied to public declarations, but 'f' is private !! @inlinable func f() { }
    !! ^~~~~~~~~~~
    !!-